GAGGIUINO/gaggiuino.github.io/docs/guides/lego-component-build-guide.md

 This is a quick guide on how to best piece together the Gaggiuino mod into the 3D printed housing.
 Lots of images are provided to give you a sense of what a completed STM32 component (Lego) build should look like in the box.

+[comment]: # (needs new pics and updates to better align with the independent relay and dimmer guide, but is OK-ish for now)

 # Preparation
 It is recommended to remove pins on the dimmer and thermocouple interface boards for the smallest, best connection.
 If you’d prefer to not do this in later steps you can solder wires to the pins and heat shrink over them.
 An easy way to remove header pins is to cut the plastic linkage between each pin with snips, then de-solder the pins individually.
 Solder wick or a solder sucker can help get the through holes nice and clean.